top of page

 UConn Rescue has a student-led instructor team that is cross trained as AHA BLS Instructors and Stop the Bleed Instructors for a current total of 17 BLS Instructors and 17 STB Instructors.

 Take this class to learn the basics of stopping life threatening bleeding.
-This is a very discounted class and the certification is good for life.
+This is a free class and the certification is good for life.
 No prior medical training or experience necessary.
 You will learn the use of direct pressure, tourniquets, and wound packing.
-Starting in Spring 2023 classes will be offered in person with a team of instructors approximately once a month on the Storrs Campus.
+During the Fall 2023 semester classes will be offered in person with a team of instructors approximately once a month on the Storrs Campus.
+Group trainings are available for Stop the Bleed and can be combined with a CPR/AED group course.

 Learn more here: